langchain-ai/langgraph/README.md

 - [LLMCompiler](https://github.com/langchain-ai/langgraph/blob/main/examples/llm-compiler/LLMCompiler.ipynb): planner generates a **DAG** of tasks with variable responses.
 Tasks are **streamed** and executed eagerly to minimize tool execution runtime.
 Based on the [paper](https://arxiv.org/abs/2312.04511) by Kim, et. al.

+### Reflection / Self-Critique

+When output quality is a major concern, it's common to incorporate some combination of self-critique or reflection and external validation to refine your system's outputs.
+The following examples demonstrate research that implement this type of design.

+- [Reflexion](./examples/reflexion/reflexion.ipynb): critique missing and superflous aspects of the agent's response to guide subsequent steps.
+Based on [Reflexion](https://arxiv.org/abs/2303.11366), by Shinn, et. al.

 ### Multi-agent Examples

 - [Multi-agent collaboration](https://github.com/langchain-ai/langgraph/blob/main/examples/multi_agent/multi-agent-collaboration.ipynb): how to create two agents that work together to accomplish a task